bvbohnen/X3_Customizer/README.md

       Adjust weapon shot speeds.
 Range will remain constant.
 Beam weapons will not be affected.

+ * Allow_CAG_Apprentices_To_Sell

+    Incompatibilities: LU

+      Allows Commercial Agents to sell factory products at pilot rank 0.
+May require CAG restart to take effect.

+ * Allow_Valhalla_To_Jump_To_Gates

+    Incompatibilities: LU

+      Removes a restriction on the Valhalla, or whichever ship is at offset 211 in tships, from jumping to gates.
+This should only be applied alongside another mod that either reduces the valhalla size, increases gate size, removes gate rings, or moves/removes the forward pylons, to avoid collision problems.

+ * Boost_Truelight_Seeker_Shield_Reactor

+    Incompatibilities: XRM, LU

+      Enhances the Truelight Seeker's shield reactor.
+In vanilla AP the TLS has a shield reactor only around 1/10 of what is normal for similar ships.
+This transform sets the TLS shield reactor to be the same as the Centaur.
+If the TLS is already at least 1/5 of Centaur shielding, this transform is not applied.

+ * Change_Sector_Music

+      Generic transform to change the music for a given sector.
+Currently, this only operates as a director script, and does not alter the universe file.
+To reverse the change, a new call must be made with a new cue name and the prior music_id.

+ * Change_Ware_Size

+      Change the cargo size of a given ware.

  * Clear_Weapon_Flag

       Clears a specified flag from all weapons.

+ * Color_Sector_Names

+    Incompatibilities: LU

+      Colors sector names in the map based on race owners declared in the x3_universe file.
+Some sectors may remain uncolored if their name is not set in the standard way through text files.
+Only works on the English files, L044, for now.
+Note: searching sectors by typing a name will no longer work except on uncolored sectors, eg. unknown sectors.

+ * Complex_Cleaner_Bug_Fix

+    Incompatibilities: LU

+      Apply bug fixes to the Complex Cleaner mod.
+Designed for version 4.09 of that mod.
+Includes a fix for mistargetted a wrong hub in systems with multiple hubs, and a fix for some factories getting ignored when crunching.
+Patches plugin.gz.CmpClean.Main.xml.

+ * Complex_Cleaner_Use_Small_Cube

+    Incompatibilities: LU

+      Forces the Complex Cleaner to use the smaller cube model always when combining factories.
+Patches plugin.gz.CmpClean.crunch.xml.

+ * Convert_Attack_To_Attack_Nearest

+      Modifies the Attack command when used on an owned asset to instead enact Attack Nearest.
+In vanilla AP, such attack commands are quietly ignored.
+Intended for use when commanding groups, where Attack is available but Attack Nearest is not.
+This replaces '!ship.cmd.attack.std'.

  * Convert_Beams_To_Bullets